Laharah/deluge-FileBotTool/README.md

 - The new .egg file located in the `dist/` folder is now ready to be added to deluge.

 ####Planned Release Features:
-- more UI polish
-- support execution on individual files rather than whole torrents
+- Better handeling for unicode files on Windows